Why bestemor never taught you Norwegian

 In the 1880s many states began passing laws that banned the use of foreign languages in the schools or even in places of worship.
 Norwegians and Germans joined their voices in protesting the Wisconsin Bennett Law of 1889, which required that courses in the schools could only be taught in English.
 Many Norwegian communities of the time had schools where Norwegian was the main language of instruction.
 In the late 19th century, Norwegian immigrants also found out they could not get some of the basic services that were offered to native-born Americans, like life insurance.
 This is one reason behind the founding of Sons of Norway in 1895.
 As a fraternal organization, Sons of Norway offered insurance and financial assistance in times of need to Norwegian immigrants who could not otherwise obtain protection.

 Politicians and “yellow journalism” newspapers particularly attacked Norwegian-language newspapers and magazines as veiled engines of anti-Americanism.
 Once the United States entered into World War I, the attacks on Norwegian-language publications doubled down and many were outright censored.
 Some, like Gaa Paa, a left-leaning journal, were shut down permanently by the authorities.
-At the height of this anti-foreign mania, Governor Warren L. Harding of Iowa issued a proclamation that forbade the use of foreign languages in the schools, in public places, on the telephone, and in churches.
+At the height of this anti-foreign mania, Governor William L. Harding of Iowa issued a proclamation that forbade the use of foreign languages in the schools, in public places, on the telephone, and in churches.
 To its credit Sons of Norway rose in official protest of the governor’s order, but it was ignored.

 During this period many Norwegians changed their names to appear more American (for example, from “Thorstensen” to “Thompson”).
 A number of the Norwegian-language publications, if not shut down by the government, lost their readers and went out of business.
 Some Norwegians even went to the “dark side” and joined the Ku Klux Klan as it enjoyed an unparalleled ascendancy in the northern prairie states.
 As the great Norwegian-American historian, Odd S. Lovell, has written in his book, The Promise of America, the “prevailing fear in the American people of anything foreign allowed little room for argument.”